lmckinno/Assignment-1/README.md

 Go to GitHub under *your own* account and create a repository for this assignment.
 Then go into the settings of your repository and **make sure it is listed as "private"**.
 Next click on "Settings" and "Collaborators" and add me as a collaborator on your repository (my GitHub ID is `srp33`).

 At the command line, `cd` to the Assignment-1 directory that you cloned from my repository.
-Then enter the following commands (replace `<git URL>` with the clone URL from your repository (the one you get when you click on "Clone or download"):
+Then enter the following commands (replace `<clone URL>` with the clone URL from your repository (the one you get when you click on "Clone or download"):

 ```
 git init